Logo

 Louis Armstrong was featured as a guest artist with Lionel Hampton's band at the famed second Cavalcade of Jazz concert held at Wrigley Field in Los Angeles, produced by Leon Hefflin Sr.

-Over 30 years, Louis Armstrong played more than 300 performances a year, making many recordings and appearing in over thirty films.
+Over 30 years, Louis Armstrong played more than 300 performances a year, making many recordings and appearing in more than 30 films.

-Louis Armstrong continued an intense international touring schedule, but in 1959 he suffered a heart attack in Italy and had to rest.
+Louis Armstrong continued an intense international touring schedule, but suffered a heart attack in 1959 while in Italy and had to rest.

 Louis Armstrong toured well into his 60s, even visiting part of the Communist Bloc in 1965.